AgarwalConsulting/Kubernetes-Training/challenges/spring-greeting/service.md

    ```
      selector:
-       app: greeting-api
+       app: spring-greeting
    ```

    Here we define which pods will get traffic from this service.
-The service will locate all pods within the cluster that have `metadata` that includes `app: greeting-api`.
+The service will locate all pods within the cluster that have `metadata` that includes `app: spring-greeting`.
 The pods may have other metadata, but without this metadata, they won't receive traffic.

    In effect, this metadata match is the glue that connects services and pods.